DimitriBarronmore/luxtre/README.md

 **Current Status:**
 Luxtre executes and outputs files properly, but is not yet complete.
 Future versions will have further syntax changes/additions and the ability to add new ones, as well as better error location redirection and better formatted output.

+> WARNING: Features you see here are entirely subject to change.
+Luxtre is still a work in progress, and forward-compatibility is not yet guaranteed.

 [**See the Documentation**](docs)

 # Command-line Use